Home/spices/Whole Nutmeg Seeds

 Moderate use in cooking is safe, but excessive consumption can lead to toxicity.

-What are the side effects of consuming too much nutmeg?
+What are the culinary uses of nutmeg?